Building Metropolitan DC & Beyond

 From the Beginning: Land Use Law

 There are few development projects or deals in the Maryland-Washington, D.C. region that do not have a Linowes and Blocher LLP stamp on them.
-From White Flint to Silver Spring, King Farm to the Kentlands, Avenel to Annapolis Mall, and St. Charles Communities to Frederick Brick Works, our attorneys have helped shape these communities.
+From White Flint to Downtown Silver Spring, Park Potomac to Pike & Rose, Annapolis Mall to the Annapolis Yacht Club, and St. Charles Communities to Frederick Brick Works, our attorneys have helped shape these communities

 A Full-Service Business Law Firm